High-Dimensional Time-Varying Coefficient Estimation in Diffusion Models

-Figure \ref{Beta_simulation} plots the log max, $\ell_1$, and $\ell_2$ norm errors of the TED, AKX, and LASSO estimators for the time-varying and constant beta processes with $p=100$ and $n=1000, 2000, 4000$.
+Figure \ref{Beta_simulation} plots the log max, $\ell_1$, and $\ell_2$ norm errors of TED and benchmarks for the time-varying and constant coefficient processes with $p=100$ and $n=1000, 2000, 4000$.
 From Figure \ref{Beta_simulation}, we find that the estimation errors of the TED estimator are decreasing as the number of high-frequency observations increases.
-For the time-varying beta process, the TED estimator outperforms other estimators.
-This may be because the proposed TED estimation method can account for both time variation and the high-dimensionality of the beta process, while the AKX and LASSO estimators fail to explain one of them.
-When comparing the AKX and LASSO estimators, the LASSO estimator shows better performance.
-This may be because the errors from the curse of dimensionality are much more significant than those from the time-varying beta in this simulation study.
-For the constant beta process, the TED and LASSO estimators outperform the AKX estimator.
-This is probably due to the fact that only the AKX estimator is unable to handle the curse of dimensionality.
-From these results, we can conjecture that the TED estimator accounts for the time variation and high-dimensionality of the beta process and is robust to the beta process structure.
+For the time-varying coefficient process, the TED estimator outperforms other estimators.
+This may be because the proposed TED estimation method can account for both time variation and the high-dimensionality of the coefficient process, while the other benchmark estimators fail to explain one of them.
+For the constant coefficient process, TED and ALAS, ADAN, and AELA show better performance than the other benchmark estimators.
+This is probably due to the fact that the other estimators cannot adequately handle the curse of dimensionality or the bias caused by penalties imposed to induce sparsity.